Same-sex marriage in Wisconsin: Native American nations

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
 Traditional Native American law does not address same-sex unions.
 For instance, the Great Law of Peace (Kayanlʌhslaˀkó) is silent on the issue, only stating that members of the same clan are forbidden to marry.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
-Among the Ho-Chunk, two-spirit people—known as teją́cowįga (/win/)—were believed to have been blessed by the spirit of the Moon, and were "holy and highly respected for special gifts such as prophesy, healing, artistry, and excelling at women's tasks".
+Among the Ho-Chunk, two-spirit people—known as teją́cowįga (/win/)—are believed to have been blessed by the spirit of the Moon, and are "holy and highly respected for special gifts such as prophesy, healing, artistry, and excelling at women's tasks".
 Many teją́cowįga married cisgender men without indication of polygyny.
 Other nations also have distinct terms and respected roles for two-spirit people.
 The Ojibwe refer to them as niizh manidoowag (/oj/), many of whom were wives in polygynous households.
 The Potawatomi use the term mnedokwé (/pot/, plural: mnedokwék).
-They "sought out female company" from an early age, possessed the "work skills" of both sexes, "talked like women", and were regarded as "esteemed persons with special spiritual powers".
+Traditionally, they "sought out female company" from an early age, possessed the "work skills" of both sexes, "talked like women", and were regarded as "esteemed persons with special spiritual powers".
 Ruth Landes reported in 1970 that they were "said to possess visions…but not to practice sorcery.
 [Mnedokwék] exemplified a distinct category of 'power'."